Security Sensitive Statement:

 Lamar State College-Port Arthur is an E-Verify Employer.

 Instructor reports to the Director of Correctional Education Program.
-The instructor will be responsible for providing instruction for the Inmate Education Program.
-Duties and responsibilities include providing classroom instruction in philosophy classes using face-to-face delivery, using leadership in the implementation of curriculum.
+The Instructor for History will be responsible for providing instruction for the Inmate Education Program.
+Duties and responsibilities include providing classroom instruction using face-to-face delivery, using leadership in the implementation of curriculum.
 Perform other duties as assigned.
 Must be capable of meeting and maintaining clearance requirements of the FCC-Beaumont and Texas Department of Criminal Justice.Minimum Qualifications:

 Master’s degree and 18 graduate hours in history or a closely related field.
 Ability to maintain confidentiality and demonstrate sensitivity to the needs of students from diverse backgrounds.Preferred Qualifications: